Siutan/Val-Shop/README.md

 Run `expo build:android` to build the app for android.

-Run `expo build:ios` to build the app for ios.
+Run `expo build:ios` to build the app for IOS.

 Follow [this guide](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) to build the app for both platforms.